netzmacht-archive/contao-workflow-engine/README.md

 As you just read on the bundle introduction, we use the event dispatcher a lot for actions and validations.
 To validate that a step can be reached, you just need to listen to the `<process_name>.<step_name>.validate` event.

-You will get a `Lexik\Bundle\WorkflowBundle\Event\ValidateStepEvent` object with which you can get the step, the model and an object that manages the step violations.
+You will get a `WorkflowEngine\Event\ValidateStepEvent` object with which you can get the step, the model and an object that manages the step violations.
 You can add violations to block the access to the step.

 In the case the step is not reached due to a validation error, a `<process_name>.<step_name>.validation_fail` event is dispatched.